mgardner3901/Final-Project/design.md

 * What data will be stored or manipulated by the program?
 How will it be encoded and organized?
 * Describe the logic and/or code behind every interaction with the user, and behind everything displayed.
 * If your program uses an unusual or notable *algorithm*, what is the algorithm and how does it work?

+*Project will be an adventure game using Python 3 and https://runpython.org *Player will read a text based adventure and make choices that will affect the way the adventure plays out